By Faria Ahmed

 The difference between a bland, boring meal and one full of fresh flavours can be just a handful of fresh herbs.
 If you’re a millennial living in a small apartment such as myself and trying to save up for your future, buying fresh herbs at the grocery every two weeks may not be an affordable option.
 That’s where a fresh herb garden comes in!

-Variety: Unlike many of my friends, I don’t limit myself to cook with just a few hers.
+Unlike many of my friends, I don’t limit myself to cook with just a few hers.
 I do have the usual basic, parsley, thyme, oregano, rosemary.
-However, I’ve also started growing herbs which help me cook more international cuisine such as the lemon grass plant for my asisn dishes!
+However, I’ve also started growing herbs which help me cook more international cuisine such as the lemon grass plant for my Asian dishes!